sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 (The MAC address you specified in the filter is listed as either the source or destination address in the expanded Ethernet II subtree.)

-#### Double-click the Internet Protocol Version 4 subtree to expand it and scroll down until the Time to Live and Protocol fields appear.
+#### Double-clicked the Internet Protocol Version 4 subtree to expand it and scroll down until the Time to Live and Protocol fields appear.
 - The Protocol field in the Internet Protocol Version 4 subtree indicates which IP internal protocol is contained in the packet.

 ### What is the protocol contained in the Internet Protocol Version 4 subtree from the first packet related to MAC address 42:01:ac:15:e0:02?
 ### Answer: TCP is the internal protocol contained in the first packet from MAC address 42:01:ac:15:e0:02.

+## Task 4.
+Use filters to explore DNS packets
+Used filters to select and examine DNS traffic.
+Once I‘ve selected sample DNS traffic, I’ll drill down into the protocol to examine how the DNS packet data contains both queries (names of internet sites that are being looked up) and answers (IP addresses that are being sent back by a DNS server when a name is successfully resolved).

 ---